Limnology and Oceanography Research Exchange (LOREX)

 Award Announcements: November 22, 2018

-Research Exchange Experience (Note: each institution has its own program dates):
+Research Exchange Experiences (Note: each institution has its own program dates):

 LOREX research exchange students will conduct collaborative research in one of seven field stations managed by ASLO members in Australia, Canada, Israel and Sweden.
 These sites represent diverse settings for research from coastal to open ocean, tropics to high latitudes saline, brackish and fresh waters.
 The countries represent established or expanding environments for international collaboration, with three of the four countries identified as most “internationally connected” by a recent analysis.